Radimal/marvelous-chestnut/src/pages/index.md

   background: gray
   features:
   - title: Full Consult Reports in 48 Hours, Guaranteed
-    content: 'Easy to read, great for sharing, delivered directly to your email and Radimal Cases Dashboard where you can also easily request reports for any patient. '
+    content: Easy to read reports delivered directly to your email and Radimal Cases Dashboard.
+Use the dashboard to easily request reports for any patient or share the report with clients.
     image_alt: Radimal radiology report
     actions: []
     type: feature_item